Cottenham: Transport

 Cottenham is located on the B1049 road, linking to Cambridge and Wilburton.
 A shared pedestrian and cycle track links Cottenham and Histon, which is to be expanded towards Cambridge in 2018.
 Bus services link the village to Cambridge, Ely and to neighbouring Fen Edge villages.

 Amenities

 As a relatively large village, Cottenham has numerous amenities including two GP surgeries, a dental surgery, public library, Co-operative store, pharmacy, butcher, bakery, greengrocers, two newsagents (one of which now incorporates the Post Office) a primary school, and a secondary school and adult education centre combined in Cottenham Village College.
 There are numerous other small businesses, organisations and charities present in the village.
 Cottenham has four remaining public houses: The Chequers, The Hop Bind, The Jolly Millers (temporarily closed) and The Waggon and Horses.
-Cottenham also has a fish and chip shop and Chinese takeaway, as well as a curry house established in the former White Horse public house.
+Cottenham also has a fish and chip shop, as well as a curry house established in the former White Horse public house.
 The Cottenham Community Centre (CCC) and coffee shop is on the High Street on the site of the old Methodist church, opposite the Co-op.